 The Company implemented plans to minimize the risks of the COVID-19 virus, both to employees and to the business.
-At each site, the Company is following government health protocols and is closely monitoring the pandemic with local health authorities.
-The Company has posted health advisories to educate employees about COVID-19 symptoms, best practices to avoid contracting and spreading the virus, and procedures to follow if symptoms are experienced.
+At each site, the Company followed government health protocols and closely monitored the pandemic with local health authorities.
+The Company posted health advisories to educate employees about COVID-19 symptoms, best practices to avoid contracting and spreading the virus, and procedures to follow if symptoms were experienced.

 In April 2020, the Company filed a short form base shelf prospectus ("Base Shelf") to qualify the distribution of up to Cdn\$150 million of various securities of the Company, including common shares.
-The distribution of such securities of the Company may be effected from time to time in one or more transactions at a fixed price or prices, which may vary with market prices prevailing at the time of sale, or at prices related to such prevailing market prices to be negotiated with purchasers and as set forth in an accompanying prospectus supplement, including transactions that are deemed to be at the market distributions.
-The Base Shelf also provides the Company with the ability to conduct an "At-The-Market" ("ATM") offering through an ATM facility equity distribution agreement.
+The distribution of such securities of the Company could be effected from time to time in one or more transactions at a fixed price or prices, which could vary with market prices prevailing at the time of sale, or at prices related to such prevailing market prices to be negotiated with purchasers and as set forth in an accompanying prospectus supplement, including transactions that were deemed to be at the market distributions.
+The Base Shelf also provided the Company with the ability to conduct an "At-The-Market" ("ATM") offering through an ATM facility equity distribution agreement.